ROCprofiler-SDK callback tracing services#

 void* callback_args);

-The kind parameter is a high-level specifier of which service to trace (also known as a “domain”).
-Domain examples include, but are not limited to, the HIP API, the HSA API, and kernel dispatches.
-For each domain, there are (often) various “operations”, which can be used to restrict the callbacks to a subset within the domain.
-For domains which correspond to APIs, the “operations” are the functions which compose the API.
-If all operations in a domain should be traced, the operations and operations_count parameters can be set to nullptr and 0, respectively.
-If the tracing domain should be restricted to a subset of operations, the tool library should specify a C-array of type rocprofiler_tracing_operation_t and the size of the array for the operations and operations_count parameter.
+• operations: For each domain, there are often various operations that can be used to restrict the callbacks to a subset within the domain.
+For domains corresponding to APIs, the operations are the functions composing the API.
+To trace all operations in a domain, set the operations and operations_count parameters to nullptr and 0 respectively.
+To restrict the tracing domain to a subset of operations, the tool library must specify a C-array of type rocprofiler_tracing_operation_t for operations and size of the array for the operations_count parameter.

 {